ytAbdelrazik/SoftwareProject/README.md

 ## **Project Structure**

 This is a simple interpretation of the structure of our project:
-*You can add/remove DTOs in your feature depending on the requirements or whatever you want to do/develop.*
+*You can add/remove DTOs in your feature depending on the requirements or whatever you want to do/develop. also rename files and folders depending on your development*

 ```plaintext
 src/